Cross-Border Payments

 • Wrong beneficiary name

-• Missing SWIFT/BIC code
+• Missing or incorrect SWIFT / BIC code

 • Incorrect IBAN

-• Address mismatch
+• Address format mismatch

-2. Compliance & AML Checks
+2. Compliance and AML Screening

 • AML (Anti-Money Laundering) screening

-• Sanction list checks
+• Sanctions list checks

 • Transaction pattern analysis

-If your transaction triggers even a minor flag, it won’t fail instantly; it gets held for review.
+If a transaction triggers even a low-level flag, it does not fail immediately — it gets held for manual review.
+This can take hours or days, with no visibility on the business side.

-3. Intermediary Banks (Hidden Layer Most Businesses Ignore)
+3. Intermediary Banks

-• It adds its own processing time
+• Adds its own processing time

 • Applies its own compliance checks

-• May even reject the transaction
+• Can reject or delay the transaction independently

 4. Currency Conversion Layers